-Cash and bank balances increased by KShs 10,144 million, from KShs 15,474 million as at 30th June 2023 to KShs 25,618 million as at 30th June 2024.
-This increase was largely attributable to a higher cash generated from operations, enhanced debt collection and interest income.
+Cash and bank balances increased by KShs 10,144 million, from KShs 15,474 million in 2023 to KShs 25,618 million as at 30th June 2024.
+This increase was largely attributable to a higher cash inflow from operations and investing activities.
 The cash balances, while continuing to earn interest at the prevailing market rates, they are assigned to specific ongoing power plants projects and for scheduled debt repayment.